-1. Existing system YES NO Do you intend to use an existing non-mains foul drainage system? ✓ If YES, does the system already have an Environmental Permit issued by the Environment Agency?
-(In the case of a cesspool write N/A) Please provide Environmental Permit reference number See notes attached

-2. Discharge YES NO Do you propose to use a cesspool?
-If yes go to Q4 ✓ Do you intend to use a system that discharges solely to watercourse? (see Guidance Note 2) If yes go to Q8. √ Alternatively, will all, or any part of, the discharge go to soakaway? (see Guidance Note 2) - this would include systems that combine a soakaway with a high level overflow to watercourse?
-If yes go to Q3. ✓ Have you considered having your system adopted by the sewerage undertaker?
-(See Guidance Note 6). √
+points of discharge. icias aria 1.
+Existing system YES NO Do you intend to use an existing non-mains foul drainage system?
+N If YES, does the system already have an Environmental Permit issued by the Environment Agency?
+(In the case of a cesspool write N/A) Please provide Environmental Permit reference number 2.
+Discharge YES NO Do you propose to use a cesspool?
+If yes go to Q4 Do you propose to use a cesspool?
+If yes go to Q4 Do you intend to use a system that discharges solely to watercourse? (see Guidance Note 2) If yes go to Q8.
+New system to be a Klargester BA or BB Biodisc or similar in approximate location as shown on proposed block plan discharge method to be agreed (Historic England / Building Control) Y N

+Have you considered having your system adopted by the sewerage undertaker?
+(See Guidance Note 6).
 3. Water abstraction YES NO Do you receive your water from the public mains supply?
-If yes go to Q5 √ If not, where do you get your water supply from?
-See notes attached
+If yes go to Q5 Υ If not, where do you get your